 Half a century ago, Albania became the world's first atheist state.
 Religion of any kind was banned entirely, which forbade the celebration of religious holidays.
 Even today, Christianity takes a backseat to Islam in this coastal country.
 Only 10 percent identified as Roman Catholic and less than 1 percent identified as Orthodox in the 2011 census.

 Yet, the holiday centered around Jesus' birth continues to gain traction today.
 Many Albanians now exchange gifts on December 25 and participate in a holiday feast, albeit one without meat.
 Get acquainted with Albania's Christmas customs so you, too, can partake in the cultural revelries.

 New Year's Has Always Been a Bigger Holiday

 When the communist regimes in Eastern Europe eliminated the celebration of Christmas, people channeled their holiday energy into New Year’s Eve and New Year’s Day.
 As a result, Christmas in countries such as Ukraine and Russia is still less celebrated than the holidays that follow it.

 A New Year’s tree is typical for Albania, as is the giving of gifts on New Year’s Eve.
-Santa Claus in Albania is Babagjyshi i Vitit te Ri, the Old Man of New Year.
-Families gather on this day and eat a large meal together with plenty of traditional foods.
-They may also sit down to watch traditional television programs.
-The week prior to New Year’s, families clean their homes in preparation for this holiday.
+Santa Claus in Albania is called Babagjyshi i Vitit te Ri, the Old Man of New Year.
+Families gather on December 31 for a feast of traditional foods.